Best productivity apps in 2021 – Master List

 So, to prevent any kind of misinformation or false advertising, Apple has disabled the option of sorting by ratings or reviews.
 Instead, you can look at categories that narrow down your search (which is what we did).

-So we set out to read numerous articles, app store reviews, and expert opinions, all with the aim to find those that most will agree on.
+So we set out to read numerous articles, app store reviews, and expert opinions, all to find those that most will agree on.
 And it was a lot of legwork.

 This is why we hope that after reading this master post, you will have come out with several new tools under your productivity belt.